CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 ## 4. `FASTQC` Before and After Quality Control

 It is helpful to see how the quality of the data has changed after using `Trimmomatic`.
 To do this, we will be using the command-line versions of `fastqc` and `MultiQC`.
-These two programs simply create reports of the average quality of our trimmed reads, with some graphs.
+These two programs create visual reports of the average quality of our reads.

 ```bash
 dir="before"